 An email preview (sometimes called a preheader or a preview text) is a snippet of text that is displayed in an email client or app along with the subject line of an email.
 This element can typically be instantly seen and is intended to give the reader a taste of the content of the email:

-It is a crucial part of your email, as it can entice your audience to open the email and provides a preview of the content inside.
+It is a crucial part of your email, as it can entice your audience to open the email and provide a preview of the content inside.
 The ideal preview length is around 50-100 characters.
 You can learn about the preview text best practices and examples in our definitive guide.
+Don’t forget that the preview text you see on desktop computers is shortened on mobiles.
+So, EmailTooltester has created a great, free tool that lets you test how the preview text looks on different mobile devices.

 Some emails can also have a preheader inside the actual message.
 It shows up on the top of the email template, before the header.
 It can include the link to view the email in a browser, repeat the preheader shown in the inbox, or contain other information.
 It’s best to keep the preheader short — not more than 50 to 65 pixels high (or 50-100 characters).
 The width of the preheader is the same as the width of the email overall.
 In this example from Moda Operandi the preheader is 38 pixels high: